peteroupc/html3dutil/tutorials/overview.md

   `sweep` 360.</dd>
 </dl>

+For more information, see the {@tutorial shapes} tutorial.

 ### Shapes

 Once a mesh is created, it needs to be added to the 3D scene in order to be rendered.
 Use the 3D scene's `makeShape()` method to convert the mesh to a shape.
 Now you can set the shape's properties such as color, size, and position.
 Then, call `addShape()` to add the shape to the 3D scene.